CHNtao/FTC-SNN/README.md

-This paper has been submitted to ***Science China Information Science***.
+This paper has been submitted to ***Neurocomputing***.
 The complete code will be made public when our paper is accepted.

 ## Requirements